Facebook launches Messenger Rooms, group calls for up to 50 people with no time limit

 Facebook Live, Instagram, Portal, and Facebook Dating

 Elsewhere on Facebook, Live With, a Facebook Live feature that was deprecated last November, has returned — it lets users add another person into a livestream no matter where they are in the world.
 Meanwhile, Events users will soon be able to mark events as online-only and integrate broadcast events from Live to guests.
-And Facebook Pages will gain the ability to charge for access to Live video streams, from performances and meetings to professional conferences.
+As for Facebook Pages, they’ll gain the ability to charge for access to Live video streams, from performances and meetings to professional conferences.

 In other news, Facebook users can now add a donate button to Live videos wherever nonprofit fundraisers are available and access streaming video even on spotty connections — there are now options to listen only to the audio of a livestream or to dial in via a telephone number.
-And Facebook says it’s expanding Stars, a feature that lets viewers monetarily support a video streamer, to more Pages in more countries.
+And Facebook says it is expanding Stars, a feature that lets viewers monetarily support a video streamer, to more Pages in more countries.

-On Instagram, users can now watch and comment on livestreams from desktop or save videos to Instagram TV (IGTV), so that they stick around longer than the 24-hour limit in Instagram Stories and they’re easier to find.
+On Instagram as of this week, users can watch and comment on livestreams from desktop or save videos to Instagram TV (IGTV), so that they stick around longer than the 24-hour limit in Instagram Stories and are easier to find.
 Meanwhile, on Portal, users will soon be able to go live to Facebook Pages and groups.
 (That latter feature’s launch neatly coincides with Facebook’s donation of thousands of Portal devices to U.S. veterans and health systems in the U.K.)

-Lastly, Facebook’s adding an option in the coming months to invite people to a “virtual date” — a one-on-one video chat — via Messenger.
+Lastly, Facebook is adding an option in the coming months to invite people to a “virtual date” — a one-on-one video chat — via Messenger.

-The feature rollout comes days after the unveiling of Tournaments, a new component of the Facebook Gaming app that lets users organize or join a video gaming tournament.
+The feature rollouts come days after WhatsApp expanded video call limits and following the unveiling of Tournaments, a new component of the Facebook Gaming app that lets users organize or join a video gaming tournament.
 Brackets, leaderboards, and everything else happens virtually — people can host fan tournaments while streaming the action live and take advantage of fundraising tools to rally support for charitable causes.

 Facebook’s response to the coronavirus extends beyond event facilitation.
 The company recently announced it would retroactively send alerts to any users who had interacted with pandemic-related content subsequently labeled misleading, and it launched a WhatsApp information hub and the Messenger Coronavirus Community Hub, which provides tips and resources to help users stay in touch with friends and community while preventing the spread of misinformation.
 Facebook also began testing stricter limits for how many chats Messenger users can forward a message to at one time; banned ads for hand sanitizer, medical masks, and COVID-19 test kits; and removed its “pseudoscience” ad targeting category.